ssyuen/BRC/README.md

 - To look at the data run `python visual.py`

-- To start the server run `python -m http.server`
+- To start the server run `./bootstrap.sh`

 ## Installation